QUICK START GUIDE [V3 API]

 Create your account by clicking here.

 Login to your customer portal to retrieve your API License Key.

 Insert your license key into the following URL:

 API access using key

-The value for FORMAT can be specified as either JSON, JSONP or XML.
-It is case-insensitive.
+The value for [FORMAT] below can be specified as either JSON, JSONP or XML.
+It is not case sensitive.

 Access where your domain has been whitelisted

 The URL to pass to the API is:

 |Parameter||Value||Mandatory or Optional|

 |format||json, jsonp or xml||Mandatory|